Whitetail Doe and Fawn Reflection in Water

-Just as I was about to snap the shot, a pair of Coyotes (Coyote Wading Slough) appeared on the scene, causing the Doe and her Fawn to quickly retreat back into the woods.
-Despite the unexpected interruption, I was still able to capture a stunning image of the Whitetail Doe and Fawn reflected in the water.
+Just as I began to take the shot, a pair of Coyotes appeared from a different area of the refuge.
+Their sudden arrival startled the Doe and Fawn, causing them to quickly retreat back into the woods.
+Luckily, I was able to capture a sharp image of them seconds before they vanished, their mirror image still visible in the calm water.

 • Date Taken: July 28, 2014